cburgmer/json-path-comparison/FAQ.md

 Outcomes here help to inform the draft process with insights into what is being currently used and accepted as "correct" in the wild.

-## Do the proposals' outcome contribute to the consensus?

-No, they don't.